edgedb/edgedb/docs/stdlib/numbers.rst

     .. note::

-        Caution is advised when casting ``bigint`` values into ``json``.
-The JSON specification does not have a limit on significant digits, so a ``bigint`` number can be losslessly represented in JSON.
-However, JSON decoders in many languages will read all such numbers as some kind of 32- or 64-bit number type, which may result in errors or precision loss.
-If such loss is unacceptable, then consider casting the value into ``str`` and decoding it on the client side into a more appropriate type.
+        Caution is advised when casting :eql:type:`bigint` values into :eql:type:`json`.
+The JSON specification does not have a limit on significant digits, so a big integer number can be losslessly represented in JSON.
+However, JSON decoders in many languages will read all such numbers as some kind of 32 or 64-bit number type, which may result in errors or precision loss.
+If such loss is unacceptable, then consider casting the value into a :eql:type:`str` and decoding it on the client side into a more appropriate type.